 In 2006 archeologist Maria Rosario Belgiorno excavated an ancient perfume factory on Cyprus in which she found several traces of the essential oil of this plant.
 Many of the oils and perfumes produced there, probably had both esthetic, medicinal and spiritual purposes.
 She reconstructed some of them by doing chemical analysis and replicating ancient maceration and distilling techniques.
 This ancient heritage scent eventually lead to one of the modern perfume categories ‘Chypre’.

 The other very fragrant flower dedicated to Venus is the rose.
 It is very (very very) likely that this flower was chosen as an attribute of the goddess exactly for its aromatic properties.
 Aromatic plants were thought to be a manifestation of divine presence in ancient Greece and Rome.
 The attar of roses was one of the most costly perfumes.
 It was praised by the likes of Pliny the Elder for its sweet, long lasting scent.
 Until the present day lovers still give each other roses.

-In the hair, dress and hands of Flora – standing right next to Venus – we encounter the same flower, in addition to tiny blue myosotis flowers, also known as ‘forget-me-nots’ or in Italian ‘non-ti-scordar-di-me’.
+In the hair, dress and hands of Flora – standing right next to Venus – besides roses we encounter tiny blue myosotis flowers, also known as ‘forget-me-nots’ or in Italian ‘non-ti-scordar-di-me’.
 It goes without saying they are strong smelling.
-This would certainly help with their memorability.
+This would certainly enhance their memorability.

-On Flora’s dress we also see embroidered carnations (representations of representations of flowers, clever Botticelli), which exude a somewhat green, sweet, yet bodily scent.
-Both the light pinkish colour and scent refer to sensuality.
-How these flowers are placed on her body, along with the position of her hand, definitely has an erotic touch to it.
+On Flora’s dress we also see embroidered carnations (painted representations of embroidered representations of real flowers, clever Botticelli), which exude a somewhat green, sweet, yet bodily scent.
+Both the light pinkish colour and heady indolic scent refer to sensuality.
+The way these flowers are placed on her body, along with the position of her hand, definitely has an erotic touch to it.